Higher educational programmes

 As a foreign student following a higher educational programme or a required preparatory course which has been approved by the Ministry of Education, you are allowed to work 20 hours a week (15 hours per week, if you were granted your residence permit before 1 January 2015), as well as full-time during the months of June, July and August.
 The same applies during the job-seeking period after the completion of your educational programme.
 It will say on your residence card whether or not you are allowed to work.

 If you work illegally in Denmark, e.g. by working more than the allowed number of hours, the Danish Agency for International Recruitment and Integration may revoke or refuse to extend your residence permit.
 This can happen even if you otherwise meet the conditions for your residence permit, e.g. if you are still actively enrolled in your course or study programme.

-If you work illegally in Denmark, you risk deportation, and you and your employer risk fine or imprisonment.
+If you work illegally in Denmark, you also risk deportation, and you and your employer risk fine or imprisonment.